 Some students choose to work first or work part-time to earn money and save for their studies.
 People who choose this option often work really hard when they start.

-There are corporate bursaries from companies such as Sasol, Eskom and Telkom available to students.
+There are corporate bursaries from large companies available to students.
 These bursaries differ in selection criteria and in what they cover.
 Some of them are comprehensive, while others offer relatively small financing.

 Most bursaries are renewable annually, depending on successful completion of the academic year.
 You should check the current bursary register book, which is usually available at high schools or the financial aid offices of universities, or you can visit the website of the company offering bursaries.